At Calibrate, we know that metabolic health goes beyond what the scale says; it means you’re also healthy and balanced on the inside.

 The goal is that by the time you stop taking GLP-1s, not only will you have lost weight and improved your metabolic system significantly, but you will also have the tools to maintain the food, exercise, sleep, and emotional health habits needed to sustain those changes over time.

 Yes, your commercial insurance plan will cover the cost of the GLP-1 medication (as well as the cost of your labs).
 Even with copays, this usually means that your insurance company is covering 90%+ of the cost of Calibrate’s program.
 We’ll navigate your insurance to find labs and medications paid for by your plan.

 Unfortunately, Calibrate is not yet able to work with government insurance.

-Our goal in prescribing GLP-1s isn’t primarily to help our members to lose weight—it’s to improve their metabolic and overall health.
+Our goal in prescribing GLP-1 medication isn’t primarily to help our members to lose weight—it’s to improve their metabolic and overall health.
 Losing weight is just the cherry on top.
 To achieve both objectives, it’s important to remember that GLP-1s are not magic pills and that they work best when used in tandem with food, sleep, exercise, and stress modifications.
 Using this medication will empower you to optimize your weight and metabolic health for the long-term.

 Gaja Andzel, MD

 Gaja Andzel, MD, is a Southern California-based endocrinologist and functional medicine specialist.
 She underwent her internal medicine training at Loma Linda University in California followed by an endocrinology fellowship at Banner University Medical Center in Arizona.
 Dr. Andzel appreciates bringing a whole-person approach to medicine and partnering with people to formulate a personalized treatment plan that fits their unique needs and challenges.